-The journey takes them over ancient glaciers, medieval castles and volcanic islands, from the exotic Mediterranean coastline and to the vast Siberian tundra.
-The Odyssey ends in Oshkosh to celebrate EAA AirVenture 2016.
+The journey took them over ancient glaciers, medieval castles and volcanic islands, from the exotic Mediterranean coastline to the vast Siberian tundra.
+The Odyssey ended in Oshkosh to celebrate EAA AirVenture 2016.

 This is Epic.

 This is a quick update to let everyone know that all six aircraft are safe in Anchorage, Alaska after a re-route due to poor weather in the Aleutian Islands.
 We had planned to cross from the Kamchatka Peninsula in Eastern Russia to Adak, Alaska but.....